 The interim trustee is not entitled to take any remuneration until a determination has been issued by the Accountant.

-This role is undertaken by the Trustee Accounts team (Accounts Team) on behalf of the Accountant.
+This role is undertaken by the Accounts team on behalf of the Accountant.

 Within three months of the sheriff appointing another trustee, the interim trustee shall submit to AiB: